davidcwhitney/Excel-recursionless-string-cleaner/README.md

 Victor, the string cleaner

 # Description
-Versatile and powerful formula-driven string cleaner.
+Versatile and powerful string cleaner driven by Excel dynamic array formulas.
+No recursion.